Margaret Cho: 2011–present: Further appearances and tours

-In April 2011, Cho guest starred on the comedy 30 Rock in the episode "Everything Sunny All the Time Always."
-She portrayed Kim Jong-Il, then the leader of North Korea, that required her to speak both Korean and English.
+In April 2011, Cho guest starred on the comedy 30 Rock in the episode "Everything Sunny All the Time Always".
+She portrayed Kim Jong Il, then the leader of North Korea, that required her to speak both Korean and English.
 She was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
-She later returned to portray Kim Jong-Il's son, Kim Jong-Un.
-[S:6, E:21] In 2010, Cho was a contestant on the 11th season of Dancing with the Stars.
+She later returned to portray Kim Jong Il's son, Kim Jong Un.
+In 2010, Cho was a contestant on the 11th season of Dancing with the Stars.

-Also in 2011, online human rights awareness project America 2049 had Margaret appear as one of the main characters, whose videos were played as part of the main storyline.
-The Facebook-interfaced game uses a fictional, fractioned future to highlight today's social inequities.
+Also in 2011, Cho played a lead role in America 2049, a Facebook-integrated game highlighting social inequities in a dystopian future.

 Since January 2013, Cho has been the co-host of the weekly podcast Monsters of Talk along with Jim Short.
 Cho embarked on her "Mother" tour in the fall of 2013 and slated it for engagements in Europe in 2014.
 The title of the tour refers not to Cho's impressions of her own mother, but to Cho herself.
 It is her nickname for the figure she has played to her many gay friends over the years.
 In 2014, she participated in Do I Sound Gay?, a documentary film directed and produced by David Thorpe.
 The film is about stereotypes of gay men's speech patterns.

 In January 2019, Cho competed in season one of The Masked Singer as "Poodle".
 She was eliminated in Episode 4.

 In July 2019, Cho started a solo podcast called The Margaret Cho, which features guests who primarily work in show business.
 Guests have included Queer Eye's Jonathan Van Ness, tattooist and reality TV figure Kat Von D, screenwriter Diablo Cody, drag queen Jackie Beat, and comedian and TV host Michael Yo.
 Cho has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 In February 2022, she was cast in the documentary series Everything's Gonna Be All White, airing on Showtime.